Yes, it is possible to stop yelling, and I've seen thousands of parents do it.

 Of course, if you're irritable every day, that's a sign that you need to change something in your life.
 I encourage you to get whatever support you need to do that.
 You deserve to feel good.
 And your kids deserve the best of you, not what's left of you.

 Want more of a plan to stop yelling?
 That's our last post: You CAN Stop Yelling.
 Here's your 10 step plan.

 Want to support yourself for real change?
-Today is your last chance to register for the Peaceful Parent, Happy Kids Online Course that begins next week.
+This is your last chance to register for the Peaceful Parent, Happy Kids Online Course that begins next week.
 Gift your whole family a better new year!
 Take a look at the raves from parents who've taken it to see if you think this self-paced course might be a good fit for you.